2martens/meta/design/Functionality.md

     * create new groups limited to this project
         * allows for separate projects with different user base
         * can be made globally accessible later on
+* option support
+    * packages can introduce configuration options that can be modified by the admin
+    * these options are available throughout the defining package and packages that require that package
+    * support for dynamically set configuration of lower packages
+        * packages below the application level can't provide options by themselves, but they might expose a semantic configuration
+        * it should be possible to set this configuration dynamically from a package in a higher level
 * ACP
     * configuring and controlling via graphical user interface
     * just ONE kind of accessing the underlying functionality